-In her third appearance on MobileBeyond and IM-Mobile, Joy, one of the most engaging experts in consumer mobile behavior and advertising research, reveals her thoughts about the growth of mobile and online in the past year.
+In her third appearance on MobileBeyond , Joy, one of the most engaging experts in consumer mobile behavior and mobile advertising effectiveness research, talks about the growth of mobile

 In this audio interview, Joy reviews her latest 2009-2010 report (InsightExpress Mobile Norms; click to download the PDF).
 The short summary discusses performance changes in mobile, the “closest cousin to online.”
 Some of Joy’s other comments and predictions: